StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### Cyberware 2281

 -   [Cyberware 2281 and all patches](https://mod.pub/falloutnv/15-cyberware-2281).
 Go on ModPub and download the mods by pressing the `MO2 Download` button for the main Cyberware 2281 mod, the TTW 3.3 patch, and the B42 Quickthrow Patch.
-You can then open up MO2 and click on the mods on the right, you'll then want to name all 3 files with a `[No Delete]` before them and click on `Replace`.
+You can then open up MO2 and click on the mods on the right, you'll then want to name all 3 files with a `[No Delete]` before them and then once you click on `OK` then `Replace`.

 ### Stash Organizer

 -   [Stash Organizer](https://mod.pub/falloutnv/4-stash-organizer).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
-You will then find the file on the right; you want to name it `[No Delete] Stash Organizer`.
+You will then find the file on the right; you want to name it `[No Delete] Stash Organizer`, you then want to click on `OK` then `Replace`

 ### FNV 4GB Patcher

 -   [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552?tab=description).
 You want to press the `Manual Download` button.
 After it's done downloading, you want to extract the archive to where your Fallout: New Vegas is located (Put it in the normal game folder and do not put it in the data folder).
 After that, you want to run `FNVpatch.exe` as Adminstrator.
 It should say "FalloutNV Patched."

 # Post-Installation

-### Running the Game

 Select the Old Old World option from the dropdown menu and launch the game.
 If everything works, congratulations!
 You can now play the list; if you can't, then head into the [Q&A](#qa) section.